Post

 Introduction

-In the previous article, “CI/CD Practical Guide (2): Comprehensive Guide to Using GitHub Actions and Self-hosted Runners”, we introduced the basics of GitHub Actions, its operational processes, and how to use your own machine as a Runner.
+In the previous article “CI/CD Practical Guide (2): Comprehensive Guide to Using GitHub Actions and Self-hosted Runners”, we introduced the basics of GitHub Actions, its workflow, and how to use your own machine as a Runner.
 We implemented three simple automation Actions together.
-This article will focus on the practical use of GitHub Actions to build iOS App CI/CD workflows, guiding you step by step while supplementing your knowledge of GitHub Actions.
+This article will focus on the practical use of GitHub Actions to build an iOS App CI/CD workflow, guiding you step by step while supplementing your knowledge of GitHub Actions.

 App CI/CD Workflow Diagram

 This article will focus on the CI/CD section built with GitHub Actions.
-The next article, “CI/CD Practical Guide (4): Creating a Free and Easy Cross-Team Packaging Platform Tool Using Google Apps Script Web App (AI Vibe Coding) Combined with GitHub Actions,” will introduce the right half of the diagram, which involves using Google Apps Script Web App to build a cross-team collaboration packaging platform.
+The next article “CI/CD Practical Guide (4): Using Google Apps Script Web App to Connect GitHub Actions for a Free and Easy Packaging Tool Platform” will introduce the right half of the diagram, which involves using Google Apps Script Web App to build a cross-team collaboration packaging platform.

-1. GitHub Actions triggers on Pull Request, form submission, or scheduled trigger
+1. GitHub Actions triggers via Pull Request, form submission, or scheduled event

-3. Step executes corresponding Fastlane (iOS) or (Android Gradle) scripts
+3. Steps execute corresponding Fastlane (iOS) or (Android Gradle) scripts

 4. Fastlane executes corresponding xcodebuild (iOS) commands